forensenellanebbia/geotag2kml/README.md

 # geotag2kml v0.1

 I needed a tool on Microsoft Windows to parse thousands of geotagged pictures and view them on Google Earth.

-I wrote this script to:
+My script was written to:

 - parse recursively geotagged pictures
 - create a KML file to view geotagged pictures on Google Earth